Search Committee Advisory Guidelines

 - Be cautious of informal conversations or inappropriate questions

-After the required reviews are completed, the hiring department must submit the PeopleAdmin Hiring Proposal with the requested salary and draft offer letter to the Dean/CC President (Approving Authority) to obtain approval to extend the offer (in some instances the Dean or CC President may choose to extend the offer).
-If the requested salary exceeds the budgeted amount, the attached “Faculty Recruitment Postings” Budget Office process, must be completed.
-The start date must be a future date allowing for time to process, and is generally coincided with the beginning of a semester for academic faculty.
+After the required reviews are completed, the hiring department must submit the PeopleAdmin Hiring Proposal with the requested salary and draft offer letter to the Dean/CC President (Approving Authority).
+The Dean/CC President will route to the Provost Office for approval to extend the offer.
+If the requested salary exceeds the budgeted amount, Dean/CC President must work with the Budget office prior to routing to the Provost Office.
+The job start date must be a future date allowing for time to process, and is generally coincided with the beginning of a semester for academic faculty.
 The Dean/CC President will conduct a standard review, including but not limited to verification of qualifications, internal inequities, and underutilized status of the position, etc. If the position is underutilized, the Dean/CC President must following the “Underutilized Process” (will be provided soon by OIE).
-Refer to the PeopleAdmin User Guide for instructions to deselect the remaining candidates.

-Once all approvals are received, central HRS will approve the Hiring Proposal and an automated notification is sent to the Hiring Manager.
-At this time the Hiring Manager may make a verbal offer to the candidate.
-Once the candidate has accepted the verbal offer, the Hiring Manager should follow up with a written offer letter to the selected candidate.
+If approvals are granted, the Dean/CC President or designated hiring manager may make a verbal offer to the candidate.
+Once the candidate has accepted the verbal offer, the Dean/CC President or designated hiring manager should follow up with a written offer letter to the selected candidate.
 All offers of employment are contingent on a successful background check.

 Disposition of Applicants/Following up with Candidates